 - Neck Lift

 Dr Benjamin Burt performs Eyelid Lift procedures singularly or combined with a Facelift for both men and women.
 He also performs Revision Blepharoplasty and Corrective Eyelid Surgery as well as Eyelid and Brow lifts.

-Our Specialist Plastic Surgeons customise Facelift Surgery for each individual patient to suit their particular condition, their desired surgical outcomes and the approach that will work best for a natural, long-lasting result.
+Our Plastic Surgeons customise Facelift Surgery for each individual patient to suit their particular condition, their desired surgical outcomes and the approach that will work best for a natural, long-lasting result.